wobsoriano/svelte-sonner/README.md

 ### Headless

-You can use `toast.custom` to render an unstyled toast with custom jsx while maintaining the functionality.
+You can use `toast.custom` to render an unstyled toast with custom component while maintaining the functionality.

 ```svelte
 <script>